The Butterfly House – A One Bedroom Casita on a Budget

 The New Living Fence on our Lot in Tierra Del Sueno

 We bought an awesome lot in the new eco-friendly community in Northern Nicaragua called Tierra Del Sueno and are starting to make some improvements.
-The first step was installing a fence around the perimeter so we can more clearly see … Continue reading
+The first step was installing a fence around the perimeter so we can more clearly see the lot the boundaries and also keep the horses and cows from munching on whatever …

 Phase 1 Roads at Tierra Del Sueno

-It’s been a year or more in the planning stages but we have finally broken ground on the new roads that will service lots in Tierra Del Sueno.
-We had been waiting to finalize the lot lines before figuring out … Continue reading
+It's been a year or more in the planning stages but we have finally broken ground on the new roads that will service lots in Tierra Del Sueno.
+We had been waiting to finalize the lot lines before figuring out how to create the roads that would service them.
+All that is finished finally, so …

 How to Make a Stubborn Passionfruit Vine Flower – Nicaraguan Folk Wisdom

 We love passion fruit!
 Called calala or maracuya in Nicaragua, delicious passion fruit is awesome mixed with plain yogurt, granola, and a drizzle of honey.
-We buy them a dozen at a time and have been eagerly awaiting for the … Continue reading
+We buy them a dozen at a time and have been eagerly awaiting for the flowering of our passion fruit vine.
+We planted it last August and have watched it …

 Green Papaya Thai Salad Recipe

 Kim spent 8 years living in Thailand and learned some great recipes for delicious and healthy Thai food.
 One of my favorites is the Green Papaya salad.
-It’s super easy to make, fresh and healthy, looks awesome with all the … Continue reading
+It's super easy to make, fresh and healthy, looks awesome with all the colors, and tastes so good!
+Ingredients for the salad grated green papaya - It might …

 “Volcan” Cacao-Cafe homebrew Stout